gravitee-io-labs/Gravitee-AI-Agent-Workshop/README.md

 ## 🚀 Setting Up Your AI Transformation Lab

-Before we begin BookEasy's AI transformation, we need to prepare our development environment.
+Before we begin Gravitee Hotels' AI transformation, we need to prepare our development environment.
 Think of this as setting up your innovation lab where you'll experiment with cutting-edge AI agent technology.

 ### 1. Unlock Gravitee Enterprise AI Features